 Although the syndrome has been receiving a great deal of attention, the American Academy of Pediatrics website for parents, Healthy Children, reminds parents that this syndrome is very rare.

-The CDC has announced a treatment for the sickness, now referred to as multisystem inflammatory syndrome in children, or MIS-C. According to the CDC, doctors have reported success in treating the illness with immunotherapy and steroids in order to lessen the active immune response.
+The CDC has announced a treatment for the sickness, alternatively referred to as Multisystem Inflammatory Syndrome (MIS-C), or simply the “inflammatory syndrome.”
+According to the CDC, doctors have reported success in treating the illness with immunotherapy and steroids in order to lessen the active immune response.

 The announcement mentioned the case of 12-year-old Juliet Daly of Jefferson, Louisiana.
 Daly suffered cardiac arrest as a result of MIS-C before being revived and spending four days on a ventilator.
 Now, her doctors say that immunotherapy and steroid treatment helped save her life.
-She is reportedly out of the hospital with no signs of permanent cardiac damage, reports Today.
+She was reportedly released from the hospital with no signs of permanent cardiac damage, reports Today.

 Multisystem Inflammatory Syndrome CDC — Sources